jccsvq/svg-abacus/README.md

 # svg-abacus
 Simple `python3` script to draw SVG diagrams or illustrations of several (oriental) abacus types.
+This is a command line utility.

 ## Supported abacus types:
 * 4+1, Modern soroban/swanpan (option: -41)